It’s either visionary Bawumia in 2024 or risk apathy – Ashanti women to NPP

 These women who are mainly market women said the performance of the Vice President has been overwhelming and his appeal to voters especially those in the northern part of Ghana saved the party from defeat in the 2020 election hence, it will be suicidal to present a different candidate for the next General Elections.

-One of the women who introduced herself as Adoa Dekyea said “Bawumia is a visionary leader.
+One of the women who introduced herself as Adwoa Dekyea said “Bawumia is a visionary leader.
 There is nobody who is more visionary than him.
 He has done very well for the party.
 If not for him, we wouldn’t still be in power.
 He and his wife have done very well.
-He is popular among the electorates so we must present him as our Flagbearer.”
+He is popular among the electorates so we must present him as our flagbearer.”

 The women also advocated for an extension of the electoral college to include ordinary members of the party.
 To them, if that was done, the party would not have performed below par in the just-ended general elections with regards to their parliamentary seats.